curiousTauseef/webDevelopment/hibernate.md

 1. delete the table user
 2. run the server again
-3. we got a net table
+3. we got a new table whith new Collation:

 ```
 mysql> show full columns from user;